khadas/khadas_docs/source/vim1/HowToUseWiringPi-Python.md

 ```

 ### notes
-If you need to use the special function pin of wiring PI python, you need to confirm that the corresponding configuration is opened in DTB
+If you need to use the special function pin of wiringPi-Python, you need to confirm that the corresponding configuration is opened in DTB
 WiringPi-Python itself includes many functions, not just controlling the output of GPIO pins and reading pin levels.
 Here is only a simple introduction and use, more use needs to be explored by users themselves.